Danny Livingstone: Struggles with consistency

 Livingstone's consistent form continued into 1964, where in his thirty matches he scored 1,671 runs at an average of 35.55.
 Against Kent in August 1964, he made back-to-back centuries with scores of 117 and 105 not out at Canterbury; in doing so, he became Hampshire's leading run scorer for the season, supplanting Roy Marshall who been Hampshire's leading run-scorer in the two previous seasons.
 Despite a consistent start to his Hampshire career, his form badly fell away in 1965 with him scoring 680 runs at an average of 18.88, from 23 matches.
 His returns in 1966 were only slightly better in first-class cricket.
 Notably at Bournemouth in a County Championship match against Middlesex, Livingstone (116) and Henry Horton (148 not out) put on 272 runs for the third wicket, which as of remains a Hampshire record for that wicket against Middlesex.
 Against Lincolnshire in the 1966 Gillette Cup first round, he made his highest career one-day score with 92, and shared in a partnership of 124 runs for the third wicket with Horton, who made 54.
 Livingstone was declared Man of the Match for his performance, for which he was awarded £50 by Bill Edrich.

-Livingstone passed a thousand runs for the season in 1967, the first time had had done so since 1964, and scored two centuries.
+Livingstone passed a thousand runs for the season in 1967, the first time he had done so since 1964, and scored two centuries.
 Against Nottinghamshire in the County Championship in May, he deputised midway through the match for wicket-keeper Brian Timms, who had broken his nose when keeping to Peter Sainsbury.
 The Nottingham Guardian remarked that he "performed very creditably" keeping-wicket.
 After featuring in only eighteen first-class matches in 1968, Livingstone featured 26 times in first-class cricket in 1969, while featuring extensively in the first season of the one-day Sunday League.
 He also played for D. H. Robins' personal team against Oxford University at Eastbourne.
 During the off-season in November 1969, he managed to secure himself employment for the winter back in London at the Hackney Employment Exchange.
 Livingstone made 1,020 runs in 1970, which would be the final time he would reach the milestone of a thousand runs in a season.
 At the beginning of the season, he made his final first-class century, making 103 runs against Middlesex in a partnership of 263 for the fourth with Marshall; as of 2024 this remains a Hampshire record for that wicket against Middlesex.
 He once again featured extensively for Hampshire that season in one-day cricket, making fourteen appearances in John Player League.
 Wisden noted that by 1970, his consistency as a batsman had deserted him.
 During the season, he voiced his concerns on the proposed South African tour of England in 1970, following the D'Oliveira affair.